ISSMteam/ISSM-Documentation/docs/index.md

 Please feel free to let us know how this documentation could be improved.
 We also welcome contributions to the source code via fork and pull request.

+This site uses <a href="https://just-the-docs.com/" target="_blank">Just the Docs</a>, a documentation theme for Jekyll.

 ----
 ## Build Status
 ![Ubuntu - Basic](https://github.com/ISSMteam/ISSM/actions/workflows/ubuntu-basic.yml/badge.svg)